orbital-state/subdot/README.md

 kubectl apply -k k8s/
 ```

-This will apply the Kustomize manifests in the `k8s/` directory, creating the necessary resources for Subdot.
+This will apply the Kustomize manifests in the `k8s/` directory, creating the necessary resources for subdot.

 ---

 ## NATS JetStream (Optional)

-Subdot uses NATS JetStream for durable message delivery and payload-based filtering.
+subdot uses NATS JetStream for durable message delivery and payload-based filtering.
 You can run a local NATS JetStream server for testing purposes.

 To start a NATS JetStream server locally, run: